junxit/us-congress-bills-113/bill.md

   - **(1)** include cost estimates for the potential acquisition, development, operation, and maintenance of the study area; and
   - **(2)** identify alternatives for the management, administration, and protection of the study area.

 ## § 4.
-Donations
+Agreement; Donations

-The Secretary may accept the donation of funds to carry out this Act.
+The study described in section 3 shall not be conducted until the date on which—

-## § 5.
-Authorization of appropriation
+- **(1)** the Secretary enters into an agreement with a State, unit of local government, or other entity to conduct the study using non-Federal funds; or

-There are authorized to be appropriated such sums as are necessary to carry out this Act.
+- **(2)** the Secretary receives a donation of an amount of non-Federal funds sufficient to pay the cost of conducting the study.